Jeavon/Slimsy/README.md

 # Using `<picture>` element

-Below is an example of how to use the `<picture>` element to provide automated WebP versions of your images using the [ImageProcessor WebP plugin](http://imageprocessor.org/imageprocessor/plugins/#webp) (needs to be installed from NuGet), this example also implements a optional LQIP image.
+Below is an example of how to use the `<picture>` element to provide automated WebP versions of your images using the [ImageProcessor WebP plugin](http://imageprocessor.org/imageprocessor/plugins/#webp) (needs to be installed from NuGet), this example also implements an optional LQIP image.

 ```C#
 <div class="employee-grid">